Sunday, August 2, 2020

 Consider the words from the Collect, wherein we ask God who … ordereth all things both in heaven and earth; … to put away from us all hurtful things, and to give us those things which are profitable for us …

 We must understand in our hearts that God does indeed “ordereth all things” here as well as in heaven.
 Even though it might not seem like it at times, we have to understand ultimately He is in control of all of the Universe.
 Once we understand that, then we can ask Him to keep us away from those things hurtful to us and incline our hearts towards those things that are good for us.
 This is one of the many things for which we need the inspiration of the Holy Ghost in our hearts.
 Without His Help, we cannot recognize the help we need.
 We tend to think of ourselves as perfectible by our own work, without the need to depend on others (Him).
 The problem is, it does not work.
-Im our lives we cannot be a stable influence on our own life that God and the Holy Spirit can.
-We cannot give ourselves the calming influence that the Holy Spirit can.
-If we could have perfected ourselves, then God would not have sent His Son Jesus to come down and die for our sins and account us as perfect.
-And yet, we cannot seem to figure this out on our own.
-To try what clearly does not work over and over again, is the very definition of insanity.
-On the other hand, if we look to God for help, for guidance, for direction, for course correction, for strength, for structure, for the ability to persevere, there is nothing that must be done that cannot be done.
+The collect recognizes that on our own we could not find what is profitable for us and that we tend to stray towards those things that are hurtful for us.
+Therefore, we need God as our infalla]ible guide to steer us towards those things which will help us and not harm us.

 His Word brings us to another point.
 Which is does the Bible you use match the real Word of God?
 It is not the grammar or style that counts, but the facts, the points, the real message of Scripture.
 The Authorized Version comes from the Received Text and is reliable.
 Make certain the version you use loses nothing in the translation.
 Many modern versions use corrupted manuscripts omitting a large number of verses that corrupt the message of the New Testament, and in the case of John 3:16 for example, dilute Jesus Christ’s status as the only begotten son of God.
 The newer Bibles also are copyrighted so “Man” owns it, and not the author of Scripture, God our Father.
 In this case, these newer Bibles are not Bibles at all, but doctrine books of men set on not following Scripture.

-In the Gospel, Jesus covers similar ground..
+In the Gospel, Jesus covers similar ground.
 He points out that if we are of the good tree, our actions will produce good fruit.
 Before, we were of the bad tree and that is why we produced nothing good.
 He also points out that not everyone that claims to be a Christian will get into heaven.
 He says only those who DO the will of God and actually ACT upon His Words will get into heaven and not just those who say they are doing the will of God.
-There is a distinct difference between the two.
+He talked about the wolves in sheep’s clothing.
+He talks about many that have hijacked the church of God and have turned it into a temple of thieves and followers of the Devil rather than soldiers and followers of Christ.
+This Gospel lets us know that unlike us, Jesus is not fooled by those who have deception in their hearts.
+Those false prophets might fool many but they will never fool God.
+Another reason for us to ask the Holy Ghost into our hearts that He might give us the wisdom to root out such false teachers in the Church.
 The whole point of all of today’s readings is that we need to act in a manner that is in accordance with Christ’s teachings.

 Action counts.
 For by their actions ye shall know them.